vitling/crypt/README.md

 Windows builds are also built by the GitHub Actions CD system, but I do not have a Windows computer available to verify that they work as expected.
 If you're a Windows user, please let me know how your experience is and whether it works or not.

+You can download whatever binaries that JUCE produces during the make process from the [Release Page](https://github.com/DavW/crypt/releases/tag/v0.2.0) and copy them into your VST3 plugin folder

 ## Support